How to Fix iPhone Error 9 in iTunes or Finder (2026)

 #Bottom Line

 Start with the cable.
 Swap it, clean the port, and try different USB ports on your computer.
-That fixes Error 9 for most people in under 5 minutes.
+That addresses the most common Error 9 cause.

 If the cable isn’t the issue, update iTunes and iOS, disable security software, and try recovery mode.
 For stubborn cases, ReiBoot can repair the firmware without data loss.
 Hardware problems are rare but do require Apple’s help.